Flynn500/Flynn-Wilson/README.md

 output: `Mean: 682.9556148632868,
 p10, p90: 282.49895472166844, 1195.2049066217655`

 It works by creating a graph of operations, evaluating said graph with Monte Carlo simulations.
 Correlation being implemented with Gaussian copula.
-We can achieve fairly decent performance by offloading most of the array based computation to other libraries, initially numpy before I created substratum as a drop in replacement.
+This type of project isn't feasible in vanilla python, to meet performance requirements we have to offload the array based computation to other libraries, initially this was numpy before I created substratum as a drop in replacement (details below).

-I got the idea by watching a engineering friend struggle with the concept and I wanted to attempt something that may have some real world use.
+I got the idea by watching a engineering friend struggle with the concept and I wanted to attempt a project that may have some real world use.
 I figured for this domain, Monte Carlo simulations through a graph of operations would be suitable for many use cases.

 At the time of writing this, there are a few libraries who do similar things in different ways.
 I've aimed for simplicity, I wanted to have a simple API that gives results quickly with minimal boilerplate.
 The distributions as numerical objects model does that well.
-While other libraries might be used for more rigorous uncertainty propagation, dubious is a good option for exploratory.
+While other libraries might be better for more rigorous uncertainty propagation, dubious is a good option for exploratory analysis given its ease of use.

+I learned a lot about writing code that's easy for other people to use in this project.
+Many of my prior projects were done alone, without the intention of someone else interacting with the code.
+For this library, I had to think about what would be most intuitive to use and how I could document that finer details of the codebase so that you can effectively use it without knowing the exact implementation.
+Sphinx was an excellent tool to achieve this, every time I implemented a function I'd write a docstring explaining what it does, and what limitations the user needs to be aware of.

 For more see: https://github.com/Flynn500/dubious/